P ≠ RP Proof

 of the form 1n0s, where s is a DTM

-simulating a restricted X program S that accepts in polynomial time some string of
+simulating a restricted X program S that accepts within polynomial time some

 inputs).
 Notice that we do NOT need to check whether S is a restricted X program, by Def.